WidzoFN/Yully-Spoofer/README.md

 # Yully-Spoofer
-Yully is a goat
+Yully is a skid who pasted your third pasted spoofer just changed up shit...
-Open source did not leak <3
-Just felt like adding it